riteshkhatri08/ConcurrencyCore/README.md

-## Learning Concurrency Core Principles
+# Learning Concurrency Core Principles
 Course and Images by Simon Roberts on Oreilly ! - [LINK](https://learning.oreilly.com/live-events/concurrent-programming-core-concepts/0642572008523/)

-Analogy used for below examples
+## Analogy used for below Concepts
--
 Imagine a cpu as a human working in a corporate working on multiple tasks.